acrolinx/secure-tunnel/README.md

 Some Acrolinx Integrations run in environments where you can't defined proxy settings or the default proxy settings aren’t picked up.
-In those cases, Acrolinx Secure Tunnel allows tunneling the communication through the proxy.
+In those cases, the Acrolinx Secure Tunnel allows tunneling the communication through the proxy.

 ##### Custom Proxy